OpenBfS/UncertRadio/docs/first_steps.rst

 Font and colors
 ---------------

-Usually, so-called CSS file („cascaded style sheets“, often rather complex) are applied for adjusting character fonts and colors.
+Usually, so-called CSS file („cascaded style sheets", often rather complex) are applied for adjusting character fonts and colors.
 For UR this is reduced to a shortened file **Settings.ini** (belonging to GTK+3).
 The latter is configured for Windows and contains only two